This is a guest post by Jen about mattresses and what is better, a firm mattress or a soft mattress.

 Choosing a Mattress – Back pain

 It is generally accepted that a firm mattress is better for people who suffer from back pain.
 It is also good for stopping back pain from occurring.
 A firm mattress will support and align your spine.
-Try one of the Highest Quality Hard (Firm) Beds in 2018 for a better sleep.
 When you are sleeping up to 8 hours a day (I wish), you want your spine and your other joints to be supported.
 If you are on your back or your side, the pressure is spread through your body, and you are less likely to wake up with any pain.

 The other benefit of having your spine aligned is that you can breathe better through the night.
 The weight in your body is dispersed evenly, which means that your internal organs are relaxed and not compressed.
 The better you can breathe, the better you are going to sleep.